 Original article by Slaton L. White (adapted for this use).
 Courtesy of www.FieldandStream.com

-Indiana-based Total Outdoorsman Challenger Dennis Billingsley likes to hit the local bass ponds in early spring.
+Indiana-based Total Outdoorsman Challenger Dennis Billingsley who likes to hit the local bass ponds in early spring, has shared some of his best bass fishing tips.
 His preferred rod is a fairly typical bass setup: a heavyweight rod matched to a baitcasting reel.
 But he uses an unorthodox cast.
 A right-hander, he casts across his body, sidearm-style.
 "It gives me more control," he says.
 "A regular cast is too powerful for the soft presentations I want with my Carolina-rigged plastic worm."